Student Technology Requirements

 All students are required to bring a laptop computer to school to use for their academic needs.
 It is important that each student have a computer that is less than four years old.
 This will ensure that your computer is capable of running necessary operating system updates and the applications and web services our teachers employ for classroom work.
 We understand that student computers will also hold many personal pictures, movies, and other applications.

 St. Andrew’s is a fully authorized Apple repair facility and can perform warranty and non-warranty work on all Apple products.
 Therefore, we encourage students to use Apple laptops such as the MacBook Air or MacBook Pro.
 Laptop computers from other manufacturers are also welcome on campus, and we can coordinate repair and service on those machines as well.
 The Technology Department does not recommend iPads, Chromebooks, or Linux-based systems at this time, due to some School software and campus printing being unavailable on these platforms.

 Questions?
 Visit our Student Technology FAQ page for more information.

 MacBook, MacBook Pro Retina, MacBook Air

 MacOS 10.13 "High Sierra" or newer, 8GB of RAM

 256GB Hard drive (default size is fine, but more space is always better)

 Other suggested peripherals

-USB thumb drive, USB external hard drive (for backing up your important data) Apple ThunderBolt or DisplayPort to VGA adaptor (15-pin VGA connection for connecting to various in-classroom projector systems where necessary)
+USB thumb drive or USB external hard drive (for backing up your important data)

-The standard software suite on a Mac will be fine.
-Students may choose to download Microsoft Office for free if they wish to use the Office suite of applications.
-This process is available once they come to St. Andrew's and are connected to our network.
-Students should be using the latest version of the web browser of their choice: Safari, Chrome, Firefox, or Microsoft Edge.
+St. Andrew’s uses Google Apps for Education (G Suite) products for email, documents, and drive storage.
+These are all free for students.
+Students may choose to download Microsoft Office for free if they wish to use the Office suite of applications once they arrive and are connected to our network.
+Students should be using the latest version of the web browser of their choice: Safari, Chrome, or Firefox.